 Getting older means you’re putting more wear and tear on your joints, but it doesn’t mean you must grit your teeth and accept the pain.
 Even though it can feel like an uphill battle, achy knees, shoulders and hips are not inevitable.
 Instead, think of this pain as a reminder to invest more effort into taking care of your joints.

-For tips on how to get the most out of your natural joints — and delay or avoid replacement surgery — we talked to Florida Hospital Orthopedic Surgeon Dr. Richard Konsens.
+For tips on how to get the most out of your natural joints — and delay or avoid replacement surgery — we talked to AdventHealth Orthopedic Surgeon Dr. Richard Konsens.

 As a world-class long jumper — he finished in 10th place in his age group in the World Masters Athletics Championship in 2015 — Dr. Konsens knows a thing or two about caring for your joints.
 He suggests three ways to preserve your body so you can keep doing the activities that you depend on for a healthy and fulfilling life.